waynodiablo/Oystercard/final_projects/README.md

 ## Standups and retros

-You'll have standups and retros in your teams.
+* Have a standup every morning in your group.
+* Have a retro every evening in your group.

 ## Graduation and project presentations